D3nX/League-of-Nations-Go/README.md

 # League of Nations - Golang / Raylib

-A great conquest game in golang / raylib.
+A conquest / RTS game in golang / raylib.

 # Warning